top of page

 Integration with navigation software like SkyDemon is a key feature of SafeSky (Premium version, visit our web page on device and browser compatibility).
 Michael tested this integration during his flight.
 The app worked seamlessly with SkyDemon and alerted him proactively of a nearby airplane.
 You can see it on the screenshot on your left.

-At 14H17:50, SafeSky lived up to its purpose of informing pilots of potential collision risks by alerting Michael of a fast-descending SR22 aircraft flying at +1200 ft.
+At 14H17:50, SafeSky lived up to its purpose of informing pilots of nearby traffic by alerting Michael of a fast-descending SR22 aircraft flying at +1200 ft.
 While Michael was focused on his approach, his eyes did not see it but the audible warning encouraged Michael to look around.

 SafeSky’s mission accomplished!

-SafeSky’s objective is to inform pilots of potential collision risks, as the adage “see and be seen” has its limitations.
+SafeSky’s objective is to inform pilots of potential converging traffic, to supplement the adage “see and be seen”.
 It has been acknowledged that incidents are both predictable and preventable if you know where and how to look.
-This is where SafeSky comes in, providing a valuable service by guiding pilots' attention in the right direction.
+This is where SafeSky comes in, providing a service by guiding pilots' attention in the right direction of potential converging traffic.

 Conclusion

-As Michael soared through the skies, he was able to receive real-time warnings about nearby aircraft, allowing him to remain laser focused on his flight, while staying acutely aware of his surroundings and any potential traffic issues.
+As Michael soared through the skies, he received warnings about potential nearby aircraft, allowing him to remain laser focused on his flight, while staying acutely aware of his surroundings and any potential traffic issues.

 Michael said « being impressed » with « super app » SafeSky and the benefits it offers pilots.
 He will definitely use it in future, how about you?